Reyansh4/NLP_NLU/IndoML IITB Contest/ReadMe.txt

 2)Final_Phase

 PROBLEM STATEMENT
+The problem statement is about the intent recognition of the utterances collected and given in the data.

 Development Phase:
 You are given the dataset of AMAZONSCIENCE/MASSIVE in JSONL lines format.
 Then use the dataset to a prepare a model that get the highest evaluation metrics.